-A student who transfers into the doctoral program from elsewhere must take 8 graduate courses at UCI.
+A student who transfers into the doctoral program from elsewhere must take 8 graduate courses at UCI, of which 6 must be in the Department of Spanish and Portuguese.
 See also miscellaneous information about coursework under the Masters program above (p.
 4).